madboy/postgres_experiment/transation_experiment.md

 ## Summary

-Having a transaction open for a long time does not affect over all replication delay.
+Having a transaction open for a long time does not seem to affect over all replication delay.
 But it does consume a connection.
 So having many long running transactions will have you running low on connections.
 Eventually that might affect replication as well as the replica might not be able to connect.

 ## Tests